The 2015 MacBook Reviewby Ryan Smith on April 14, 2015 10:15 AM EST

 View All Comments

-PEJUman - Tuesday, April 14, 2015 - linkboth are netbooks, one is a premium one.
+vFunct - Tuesday, April 14, 2015 - linkSorta like how a laptop is a higher quality netbook.

 BittenRottenApple - Wednesday, April 15, 2015 - linkYet another fine addition to the long list of "Terrible Products Apple Makes to Gouge Money out of People".